 3) Then click on Network Sending to send over your file directly to the Sonic Mega 8K.

 4) After clicking on Network Sending, the file will be transmitted to the 3D printer.
 The default file type will be .cbddlp, which is incorrect.
 You have to change it manually by selecting .ctb.
 See pic below.

 5) Please wait for the file to be read.
 Then confirm your 3D printer IP address before sending over your 3D file.

 6) Click OK on CHITUBOX to begin printing.

-*Note: If you click on Cancel, the file will still be directly stored onto the USB drive plugged onto your printer.
-This is so that you can print your files any time later via the USB.
+If you choose to click on Cancel, the file will still be saved directly to the USB drive connected to your printer, allowing you to print your files at a later time using the USB.

 Click here for a tutorial on printing out Phrozen's test file with Sonic Mega 8K.